(On April 2, 1865 - McComb's Brigade, Heth's Division, Third (A.P. Hill's) Corps, ANV)

 Descendants Roll Call

 If you are a descendant or family member of a soldier of the 14th Tennessee Infantry Regiment who served honorably at any time during the war and would like to be listed on the Descendants Roll Call, please send an e-mail by clicking the mail icon below.
-Type "14th TN" in subject line and provide details in the message.
+Type "14th TN" in the subject line and provide other details in the message.
+Please find your ancestor or family member in the National Park Service Database (link shown below) and include such details as "company" and "rank out" in your message.
+This will greatly speed-up the posting of those soldiers who you wish to honor.
+Thank you.

 Not For Fame Or Reward